danny2p/pantheon-wp-ap/wp-content/plugins/wp-recipe-maker/readme.txt

 6. Fully compatible with the Classic Editor.

 == Changelog ==
+= 8.2.0 =
+* Feature: Condition shortcode for Template Editor
+* Feature: Search list of recipes to import when importing from MV Create or Tasty Recipes
+* Improvement: Support video metadata when using youtube-nocookie.com in embed code
+* Improvement: Setting to split instructions on punctuation when importing from text
+* Fix: Prevent rating caching issues
+* Fix: Yoast Video SEO compatibility
+* Fix: Flatsome theme UX Builder breaking
+* Fix: Don't change ID when importing from JSON in the edit modal
+* Fix: Same author for every recipe image setting
+* Fix: Don't use wprm- prefix in the slug when saving as a public post type
+* Fix: Action filter on the Analytics manage page
+* Fix: Check for keywords in SEO checker
+* Fix: Searching and displaying special characters in ingredient suggestions
+* Fix: SEO Checker not updating after the first rating
+* Fix: Prevent Elementor deprecated notice
+* Fix: Russian translation errors in PHP 8.0
+* Fix: Broken HTML in Pin button

 = 8.1.1 =
 * Fix: Fatal error related to settings page